-On 3 December 2022, the CWDM, in partnership with government departments and NGOs in the disability sector, commemorated International Day for Persons with Disabilities.
-Events were implemented in the five B-municipalities to observe and promote the rights of persons with disabilities, covering the spectrum of disabilities and creating an awareness amongst citizens.
-450 persons with disabilities and their families were reached through these programmes.
+On 3 December 2022 Cape Winelands District Municipality in partnership with Government Departments and NGOs in the Disability Sector, commemorated the International Day for Persons with Disabilities.
+Events were implemented in five B, Municipalities of the Cape Winelands District municipality to observe and promote the rights of persons with disabilities.
+These events covered the spectrum of disabilities and created an awareness amongst citizens of the district.
+450 Persons with disabilities and their families were reached through these programmes.